Mexico driving guide – Road rules in Mexico

 Mexican toll roads are your best option for the safest way in arriving at your destination.
-They have an ensured traffic flow since they are maintained properly.
+They have ensured traffic flow since they are maintained properly.
 But since these roads are maintained properly, it comes with a price.

 The price for using these Mexican toll roads also comes at a price.
 They can range from around 2.50 USD to 15 USD for passenger cards.
 This price will depend on the section of the highway.

 The country has invested heavily in road infrastructure, improving its major roads and expressways.
 Authorities in the country are firm on the idea that when it comes to driving in Mexico, safety should always come first.

 As mentioned, there are toll roads that are well maintained but are relatively expensive, even compared to those in the US.
 But they are a fast, safe, and effective way to travel across Mexico.

 You can also drive on Mexico’s libre (free) roads, but they will be crawling with traffic.
 Most of them only have two lanes.
 They are also less maintained than toll roads.
 Beware of potholes and gouges that could break an axle or flatten a tire.

 During a heavy downpour, expect flooding on roads due to a lack of proper drainage.
 Dirt roads also turn into mud roads during rainstorms, which might get your vehicle stuck, unless it’s a four-wheel-drive vehicle with high ground clearance.

 The driving culture in Mexico, which tourists who plan to drive in the country should know, varies across the country.

 Like every other country with a similar land area as Mexico, people in different areas have different cultures.
 As for Mexico City drivers, they don’t usually follow the rules and rarely use indicators.

 However, Yucatán drivers are polite and always drive by the speed limit.